 The sample-based approach produces counts of observations of sample units within each sampling stratum (ss).
-Note that forest strata (i) and project accounting areas (PA and LB) are
+Note that forest strata (i) and project accounting areas (PA and LB) are used as mandatory sampling stratification and are accounted for within the ss subscript in Equations (23) and (26).

-Equations (27) and (30).

-Such sample unit counts are denoted as Countchc,ss for change categories (CHC) deforestation, reforest, stable forest and stable non-forest observed in the ss sampling strata.
-The total samples observed within each sampling stratum ss (Count{ss}) must be summarized following the format of Table 5.
+Such sample unit counts are denoted as $Count{CHC,ss}$ for change categories (CHC) deforestation, regrowth, stable forest and stable non-forest observed in the ss sampling strata.
+The total samples observed within each sampling stratum ss (Count{ss}) must be summarized following the format of Table 6.